The relatively universal cover of the natural embedding of the long root geometry for the group $\mathrm{SL}(n+1,\mathbb{K})$: Module extensions and projective embeddings

 For instance, let $\teps:\Gamma\rightarrow\PG(\widehat{V})$ be the relatively universal cover of $\eps$.
 Then $\teps$ is a $G$-cover of $\eps$ (Appendix \ref{appendix A}, Proposition \ref{propA}).
 If moreover $\widehat{V}$ is central as an extension of $V$ then all covers of $\eps$ are $G$-covers.

 \begin{remark} \em We need $\psi$ to be a morphism of $G$-modules for, otherwise, we could hardly exploit results on module extensions in the investigation of covers of projective embeddings.
 However one might wonder if it is really necessary to assume this property openly in Definition \ref{Gcover}.
-Isn't possible to obtain it from a seemingly weaker but more natural property?
+Is it not possible to obtain it from a seemingly weaker but more natural property?
 For instance, assume only that $\psi$ maps the action of $G$ on $\eps'(\Gamma)$ onto the action of $G$ on $\eps(\Gamma)$, namely $\psi(\eps'(p)\cdot g) = \psi(\eps'(p))\cdot g$ for every point $p$ of $\Gamma$ an every $g\in G$.
 Then, since $\eps'(\Gamma)$ spans $\PG(V')$, the kernel $W$ of $\psi$ is stabilized by $G$ and $\psi$ maps the action of $G$ on $\PG(V'/W)$ onto the action of $G$ on $\PG(V)$.
-For certain choices of $G$ (when $G$ is perfect, for instance) this forces $\psi$ to induce an isomorphism of $G$-modules from $V'/W$ to $V$, but we are afraid that this is not always the case. \end{remark}
+For certain choices of $G$ (when $G$ is perfect, for instance) this forces $\psi$ to induce an isomorphism of $G$-modules from $V'/W$ to $V$, but we do not know if this is always the case. \\ \end{remark}

 \begin{lemma} Let $\eps':\Gamma\rightarrow\PG(V')$ be a $G$-cover of $\eps$ and suppose that $V'$ is central as an extension of the $G$-module $V$.
 Suppose moreover that $G$ acts transitively on the set of points of $\Gamma$.
 Then $V'$ is a totally non-split extension of $V$. \end{lemma} \begin{proof} By way of contradiction suppose that $V'$ splits, i.e. $V'=W\oplus X$ where $X$ is a complement of $W\neq \{0\}$ stabilized by $G.$ Let $v_0\in V'\setminus W$ be a representative vector of a point $\eps'(p_0)\in \eps'(\Gamma).$ So $v_0=w_0+x_0$ for suitable vectors $w_0\in W$ and $x_0\in X\setminus\{0\}$.
 As $G$ acts point-transitively on $\Gamma$, every other point of $\eps'(\Gamma)$ can be obtained as $g(\eps'(p_0))$ for some $g\in G$, so it is represented in $V'$ by $v_0\cdot g = w_0g+x_0g=w_0+x_0g$, since $G$ acts trivially on $W.$ So, for every point $p\in \Gamma$, the point $\eps'(p)$ can be represented by a vector of the form $w_0+x_p$ where $w_0\in W$ does not depend on $p$ and $x_p\in X\setminus \{0\}.$